Sampled-data funnel control and its use for safe continual learning

-Although funnel control has been successfully implemented in a sampled-data system with Zero-order Hold for a sufficiently small sampling time~in~\cite{BergKaes20}, we are not aware of any results rigorously showing that the output signal stays within the prescribed boundaries for ZoH funnel control.
-Navigating the delicate balance between the need for a sufficiently large feedback gain for output tracking and avoidance of overshooting (that could violate error boundaries within one sampling period), we derive uniform bounds on sampling rates and control inputs that are sufficient to meet output constraints within closed-loop scenarios based on \textit{some} knowledge (bounds on the dynamics) about the system.
+In the context of output-reference tracking, \emph{funnel control} is an established adaptive high-gain control methodology, which guarantees satisfaction of a-priori fixed, possibly time-varying output constraints.
+Apart from imposing structural assumptions such as known relative degree, a high-gain property, and a bounded-input-bounded-state property of the internal dynamics, no system knowledge is required, see~\cite{BergIlch21} and the references therein.
+Pivotal for its functioning is the availability of the system's output as a time-continuous signal and the ability to continuously adapt the input signal.
+This requirement, however, is challenged by digital measurement devices and controllers. \\ Although funnel control has been successfully implemented in a sampled-data system with Zero-order Hold (ZoH) for a sufficiently small sampling time~in~\cite{BergKaes20}, we are not aware of any results rigorously showing that the output signal stays within the prescribed boundaries for ZoH funnel control.
+In this paper, we address this disparity by proposing a novel sampled-data feedback controller with ZoH.
+The proposed controller ensures output tracking of a given reference signal within prescribed, possibly time-varying performance bounds -- at every time instant meaning that also the intersampling behavior is fully taken into account.
+Balancing the need for a sufficiently large feedback gain for output tracking and avoidance of overshooting (which could violate error bounds within one sampling period), we derive uniform bounds on sampling rates and control inputs such that the imposed output constraints are satisfied along the closed loop leveraging coarse bounds on the system dynamics.
 To the best of our knowledge, in funnel control uniform bounds on the input signal are only known if the region of feasible initial values is further restricted \textit{and} the dynamics are known~\cite{BergIlch21}.
 While there have been several attempts to deal with the closely related issue of input saturation~\cite{Berg22,HuTren22,IlchTren04} and bang-bang controller designs~\cite{LibeTren13b} exhibiting similarities to our approach, an analysis of combining a ZoH with funnel control has not been conducted.